Efficient Computation of Sequence Mappability: Introduction

 For instance, consider the position 1.
-The $(1,3)$-mappability is 2 due to the occurrence of $\texttt{bab}$ at position 3 and occurrence of $\texttt{abb}$ at position 4.
+The $(1,3)$-mappability is 2 due to the occurrences of $\texttt{bab}$ and $\texttt{abb}$ at positions 3 and 4, respectively.
 The $(2,3)$-mappability is 3 since only the substring $\texttt{bba}$, occurring at position 5, has three mismatches with $\texttt{aab}$. \end{example}